-The following types of units are not subject to Subpart CC:

-- Tanks, surface impoundments, and containers that hold hazardous waste but have not received hazardous waste on or after December 6, 1996; - Tanks and surface impoundments that have stopped receiving hazardous waste and for which the owner/operator has begun implementing or completed closure pursuant to an approved closure plan; - Containers with a design capacity less than or equal to 0.1 m3 (approximately 26 gallons); - Units exempt from RCRA regulation under §265.1, such as wastewater treatment units or elementary neutralization units (Note: LQGs accumulating hazardous waste in tanks and containers are among the permitting exclusions found in §265.1; however, these types of units are subject to the requirements of Subpart CC); - Tanks, surface impoundments, and containers equipped with and operating air emission controls in accordance with an applicable CAA standard codified under Part 60, Part 61, or Part 63, with the exception of tanks being controlled through the use of an enclosure rather than a cover; and - A tank that has a process vent as defined in §264.1031.

-EPA has granted a temporary deferral from the Subpart CC standards for the following types of units:

-Waste management units used solely to treat or store hazardous waste generated on site from remedial activities required under RCRA corrective action, CERCLA response authorities, or any other similar State or Federal remediation authorities; and Waste management units used solely to manage radioactive mixed waste, in accordance with all applicable regulations under the authority of the Atomic Energy Act and the Nuclear Waste Policy Act.
+The following types of units are not subject to Subpart CC: C Tanks, surface impoundments, and containers that hold hazardous waste but have not received hazardous waste on or after December 6, 1996; C Tanks and surface impoundments that have stopped receiving hazardous waste and for which the owner/operator has begun implementing or completed closure pursuant to an approved closure plan; C Containers with a design capacity less than or equal to 0.1 $\ensuremath{\text{m}}3$ (approximately 26 gallons); C Units exempt from RCRA regulation under §265.1, such as wastewater treatment units or elementary neutralization units (Note: LQGs accumulating hazardous waste in tanks and containers are among the permitting exclusions found in §265.1; however, these types of units are subject to the requirements of Subpart CC); C Tanks, surface impoundments, and containers equipped with and operating air emission controls in accordance with an applicable CAA standard codified under Part 60, Part 61, or Part 63, with the exception of tanks being controlled through the use of an enclosure rather than a cover; and C A tank that has a process vent as defined in §264.1031.
+Note: Subpart AA may apply.
+EPA has granted a temporary deferral from the Subpart CC standards for the following types of units: $\ensuremath{\text{\textbf{C}}}$ Waste management units used solely to treat or store hazardous waste generated on site from remedial activities required under RCRA corrective action, CERCLA response authorities, or any other similar State or Federal remediation authorities; and RCRA Subpart CC - Questions and Answers Working Draft - Do Not Distribute, Cite, or Quote 14 C Waste management units used solely to manage radioactive mixed waste, in accordance with all applicable regulations under the authority of the Atomic Energy Act and the Nuclear Waste Policy Act.